Frode Alfson Bjørdal: Some philosophical publication areas

 Bjørdal has published on alternative set theories, semantics for modal logics and on modal ontological arguments in the Gödelian tradition.

 Mathematical genealogy, and mathematical reviews

 Although a philosopher by training, his work earned him an entry in the Mathematics Genealogy Project.

-Eight of his publications are reported upon in Mathematical Reviews; he has written ten article appraisals there, as per the references.
+Eight of his publications are reported upon in Mathematical Reviews; he has written thirteen article appraisals there, as per the references.